 Test Your Internet Speed vs Fastmetrics

-See Internet speed test results from Fastmetrics business customers, since 2011.
+See a sample of real Internet speed test results from Fastmetrics business customers, since 2011.
 Also test your own Internet speed right on this page.
-Our own tests cover Internet connection types including fiber, Ethernet and WiFi.
+Our own tests cover Internet connection types including fiber, EoC, Ethernet and WiFi.
 Also provided is some average speed data comparing San Francisco ISPs from M-Lab.

 What stands out about Fastmetrics Internet speed results?